use-ink/ink-workshop/stresstest/README.md

 export SURI="your twelve words"
 /bin/bash stresstest.sh 3344
 ```
-The parameter `3344` is a salt, it has to be a number with odd digits.
+The parameter `3344` is a salt, it has to be a number with an even amount of digits.

 ### Starting the game